borbware/unity-basics-course/programming/3-functions.md

     ```

 ### Function example
-* here's an example with two arguments and a non-void return value
+* Here's an example with two arguments and a non-void return value
-* the `return` keyword tells what we return from the function
+* The `return` keyword tells what we return from the function
   ```c#
   float Pythagoras(float a, float b) // a^2 + b^2 = c^2
   {